joelfiddes/cv-markdown/index.md

 ## Employment & Projects

 `2017-2018`
 __University of Oslo__ _Scientist_ Swiss National Science Foundation research scholar.
 Developing data assimilation and uncertainty framework for large area simulations in mountain regions.
-Expected results are improved simulation/ forecasting of runoff in remote mountainous areas with relevance to improved river basin management.

 `2017-2018`
 __World Meteorological Organistation__ _Consultant_ for the WMO programme Global Cryosphere Watch.
 Developing a global solution for interoperability of Cryonet monitoring stations and GCW dataportal.
-These stations are helping us understand the changing cryosphere in remote regions with direct consequences for downstream communities in terms of water resources and natural hazards.

 `2014-2017`
 __WSL Institute for Snow and Avalanche Research SLF__ _Data scientist_.
 Developing and managing data systems for the SwissEx/ OSPER project a large interdisciplinary environmental data acquisition and management project with multiple ETH domain partners.
 The WSL/ SLF is a leading federal institue in Switzerland for both hydology and natural hazard assesments.